 Whenever Tom Bradydoes decide to call it a career (and apparently he's not quite ready), fans are then going to have to find something else to argue about for he is one of the most polarizing figures in professional sports.
 Some fans love him.
 Some fans hate him.
 Both have reasons that are justifiable.

-While there are plenty of reasons to love the quarterback who's won a record six Super Bowls and been named NFL MVP three times, there are just as many (if not more) reasons fans hate the future Hall of Famer.
+While there are plenty of reasons to love the quarterback who's won a record seven Super Bowls (with five MVP awards) and been named NFL MVP three times, there are just as many (if not more) reasons fans hate the future Hall of Famer.
 Whether or not they are rational is completely up to you.

 5. Media bias

 Both sports and politics have always carried impassioned feelings and partialities, but the difference with politics is that you can find a news channel that matches your views.
 It’s impossible to find one outlet in the mainstream that doesn’t gush over Tom Brady after almost every game.
-If you’re a Patriots fan, you still beam with pride when that happens.
-If you’re not, this praise wore thin a long time ago.
+If you're a Patriots or now, Buccaneers fan, you still beam with pride when that happens.
+If you're not, this praise wore thin a long time ago.

 4. The Patriots' machine

-The Patriots have dominated the 21st century with a revolving cast of characters and a technocrat’s approach to the game.
+The Patriots have dominated the 21st century with a revolving cast of characters and a technocrat's approach to the game.
 The only two constants have been head coach Bill Belichick and Brady.
-If you are not from New England, the hatred comes naturally since the Patriots have probably cost your team a shot at greatness at some point.
+If you are not from New England, the hatred comes naturally since the Patriots probably cost your team a shot at greatness at some point.
 This season, if you were a New Orleans Saints, Green Bay Packers, or Kansas City Chiefs fan, you probably were not able to rationally appreciate what Brady was able to accomplish with a new team.